pakmingw/gcpcloudshellinstall/README.md

 vundle: https://github.com/VundleVim/Vundle.vim

+A fantastic introduction to tmux can be found here: https://lukaszwrobel.pl/blog/tmux-tutorial-split-terminal-windows-easily/

 NOTE: There are post installation steps after the script.
 Please review the .bash_profile for added aliases and shortcuts.
+Also note that the initial config has unbound Ctrl-B to Ctrl-Q. You can alter this to suit your taste.

 Installation Steps:
 0. Carefully review the install_shell.sh.
 This shell script assumes you are using a machine for the first time.
 If this is not the case, you may want to comment out some of initial update / upgrade steps.